 All Profits to Charity

-Home CEO, Inc. is a social enterprise distributing 100% of profits from our various business platforms to 20 humanitarian organizations (see list below).
+Home CEO, Inc. is a social enterprise of the Adsila Retreat and through our 501(c)(3) nonprofit arm, we distribute 100% of profits to 20 humanitarian organizations (see list below).
 Since our inception, we've supported 39, but have revised our list to better focus on 20 organizations.

 These organizations we support include the following.
-As a disclaimer, Home CEO is not affiliated with these organizations in any way (except for The Adsila Retreat, Inc., which was founded by Home CEO founder, Maraya Pearson) but they are simply organizations whose missions we personally admire and simply want to encourage with a vote of "keep up the good work!" through our monthly giving.
-If you're looking to support fabulous nonprofits, please check out these amazing groups.
+As a disclaimer, Home CEO is not affiliated with these organizations in any way (except for The Adsila Retreat, Inc., which was founded by Home CEO founder, Maraya Pearson) but they are simply organizations whose missions we personally admire and simply want to encourage with a vote of "keep up the good work!" through our giving.

-We have revised our list to 20 supported organizations who are: 501(c)(3) nonprofit humanitarian organizations, have principled visionary leaders, strong organizational administration, and a track record of delivering services.
+We have revised our list to the below 20 supported organizations who are: 501(c)(3) nonprofit humanitarian organizations, have principled visionary leaders, strong organizational administration, and a track record of delivering services.